theodorelimx/Wise-SQL-test/README.md

 The overall Created→Funded conversion drops from roughly 50% in January to 43% in February.
-Decomposition shows that within each customer experience segment (New, Existing) conversion is flat — the drop is fully explained by a mix shift, as the share of New users in the created cohort rose from 35% to 47% on the back of a ~44% increase in New user acquisition.
+Decomposition shows that within each customer experience segment (New, Existing) conversion is flat, the drop is fully explained by a mix shift, as the share of New users in the created cohort rose from 35% to 47% on the back of a ~44% increase in New user acquisition.
 Funded→Transferred is stable throughout.

-The most actionable anomaly is the Created→Funded conversion of New users on Android, which sits at ~14% versus ~37% on iOS and ~25% on Web — a 2-3x gap for the same customer type.
+The most actionable anomaly is the Created→Funded conversion of New users on Android, which sits at ~14% versus ~37% on iOS and ~25% on Web, a 2-3x gap for the same customer type.
 New Android users who do fund convert downstream at the highest rate of any cohort, isolating the issue squarely in the pay-in step on Android for new users.
 This pattern is present in both months,